sblauth/cashocs/docs/source/demos/optimal_control/doc_neumann_control.rst

 Definition of the cost functional
 *********************************

-The definition of the cost functional is now nearly identical to before, only the integration measure for the regularization term changes, so that we have ::
+The definition of the cost functional is nearly identical to before, only the integration measure for the regularization term changes, so that we have ::

     y_d = Expression('sin(2*pi*x[0])*sin(2*pi*x[1])', degree=1)